MAICAO

 Maicao is a medium size town on the north-eastern border with Venezuela.
 It is a typical border town; ugly, dirty and at times sketchy.

-Here you can also change your pesos into Venezuelan bolivars (or vice versa).
-Have a good idea of the exchange rate before you approach a moneychanger.
-Most of them will give you an honest rate, but there will always be a few unscrupulous chaps you will try try to swindle you.
-There are plenty of moneychangers in the centre of Maicao so don't be afraid to walk away if this is the case.
+Most of the moneychangers will give you an honest rate, but there are always a few unscrupulous chaps you will try try to swindle you.
+There are plenty of moneychangers in the centre of town so don't be afraid to walk away if this is the case.

-Palestinian flag outside house near MosqueAside from the wheeling and dealing there is one other worthy attraction in Maicao.
+Aside from the wheeling and dealing there is another worthy attraction in Maicao.
 The town has a sizeable Arab population and is home to Colombia's biggest mosque (and the biggest in Latin America outside of Brazil and Argentina).
-Omar Ibn Al-Jattab Mosque looks slightly out of place in Colombia, as do the Palestinian flags which often hang outside some of the houses (see photo, right).

 The Omar Ibn Al-Jattab Mosque was built in 1997 and provides a place of worship for the some 2000 muslims living in Maicao.
 Providing it is open there shouldn't be a problem with having a peek inside.

-Return from Maicao to Colombia Travel Guide homepage
+Return from Maicao to Homepage

 New!
 Comments